bwang1008/AdventOfCode2024/README.md

 Ignored checks:

-- fuchsia-default-arguments-calls: extraneous warnings on standard-library function calls
+- `fuchsia-default-arguments-calls`: extraneous warnings on standard-library function calls
-- fuchsia-trailing-return: conflicts with modernize-use-trailing-return-type
+- `fuchsia-trailing-return`: conflicts with modernize-use-trailing-return-type
-- llvm-header-guard: do not want to expose full path of file
+- `llvm-header-guard`: do not want to expose full path of file

 .clang-format generated via